AnhCao-96/AnhCao-96.github.io/_posts/2020-04-16-ToyotaSalePrice.md

 With the same record, the two decision trees above give different predicted prices.
 Based on the decision tree in model 1, the predicted price for the specific car model was $14,903 while the decision tree in model 2 predicted higher price, which was $15,277.
 Therefore once again, the Variance model is concluded to be the better model.

-Regarding the Neural Network 10, for the same Validation record example above, the predicted car price is approximately $14,548.
+Regarding the Neural Network 10, for the same Validation record example above, the predicted car price is approximately $14,548 (provided by SAS EM).

 As a result, the Variance model is the best model for the company to use to predict the car price.